Register your company in Hong Kong with our Special Anniversary discount!

 Typically, the format of BRN is 1XXXXXXX – 000-04-11A.
 You can find it printed on your business registration certificate.

-It is usually located at the bottom of the certificate under the title certificate no.
+It is usually located at the bottom of the certificate under the title Certificate No.

 Apart from BRN, the registration certificate also contains other information, such as: